Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect/README.md

 ### Creating the TodoListService Project

 1. In Visual Studio 2013, create an empty solution to host the two projects.
-2. In the solution, create a new ASP.Net MVC web API project and while creating the project, click the Change Authentication button, select Organizational Accounts, Cloud - Single Organization, enter the name of your Azure AD tenant, and set the Access Level to Single Sign On.
+2. In the solution, create a new ASP.Net MVC web API project called TodoListService and while creating the project, click the Change Authentication button, select Organizational Accounts, Cloud - Single Organization, enter the name of your Azure AD tenant, and set the Access Level to Single Sign On.
 You will be prompted to sign-in to your Azure AD tenant.
 NOTE:  You must sign-in with a user that is in the tenant; you cannot, during this step, sign-in with a Microsoft account.
 3. In the `Models` folder add a new class called `TodoItem.cs`.
 Copy the implementation of TodoItem from this sample into the class.
 4. Add a new, empty, Web API 2 controller called `TodoListController`.
 5. Copy the implementation of the TodoListController from this sample into the controller.
 Don't forget to add the `[Authorize]` attribute to the class.